Kenmore Square

-Kenmore Square is a square in Boston, Massachusetts, consisting of the intersection of several main avenues (including Beacon Street and Commonwealth Avenue) as well as several other cross streets, and Kenmore station, an MBTA subway stop.
-Kenmore Square is close to or abuts Boston University and Fenway Park, and it features Lansdowne Street, a center of Boston nightlife, and the Citgo sign.
-It is also the eastern terminus of U.S. Route 20, the longest U.S. Highway.
+Kenmore Square is a square in the Fenway–Kenmore neighborhood of Boston, Massachusetts.
+It is formed by the crossing of Beacon Street, Commonwealth Avenue, and Brookline Avenue.
+It is the eastern terminus of U.S. Route 20, the longest U.S. Highway.
+The Citgo sign is a prominent landmark in Kenmore Square, and Fenway Park is just to the south.
+Kenmore station is located under the square, with a surface bus terminal inside the square.

 History

 In early Colonial times the land that is now Kenmore Square was an uninhabited corner of the mainland where the narrow Charles River fed into the wide, marshy Back Bay.
 It was part of the colonial settlement of Boston until 1705, when the hamlet of Muddy River incorporated as the independent town of Brookline.
 The land ended up in Brookline because the Muddy River - several blocks to the east - formed the eastern border of the new city.

 An 1821 map shows the area known as Sewell's Point, with Great Dam, Brighton Road (Brighton Ave and Commonwealth Ave), and Punch Bowl Road (now Brookline Ave) intersecting at Sewell's Point then connected to the mainland to the west, in addition to the southern connection shown in 1777.

 The portion of Beacon Street west of Governor Square was laid out in 1850, intersecting with Avenue Street (now the Allston portion of Commonwealth Avenue), Mill Dam Road (now Brookline Avenue), and Western Avenue, a road traversing the Back Bay mill dam in approximately the modern location of Beacon Street.
 The Boston and Worcester Rail Road and the Charles River Branch Railroad combined here to cross the Back Bay on a separate railroad bridge, making a beeline for the Leather District.
 The railroad lines still exist on more or less their original alignments, with the city developing around them.
-Minor adjustments have been made for the construction of South Station, what is now the MBTA Green Line, and the Massachusetts Turnpike.

 The town of Brighton was merged with Boston in 1874, and the Boston-Brookline line was redrawn to connect the new Back Bay neighborhood with Allston-Brighton.
 Even as late as 1880, Governor Square was only sparsely developed.
 By 1890, the Back Bay landfill project had reached the square, for the first time fully connecting it with parts of the city to the east.